ikmb/gwas-assoc/docs/usage.md

 --more_covars [covars.txt]      [OPTIONAL] whitespace-separated list of covariates.
 See above.
 --more_covars_cols [COL1,COL2]  [OPTIONAL] comma-separated list of covar column header names --null_filter [filter]          [OPTIONAL] bcftools-style formatted INFO filter for generation of
                                     the SAIGE null model.
-Default: "R2>0.8" -resume                         Restart where the pipeline was cancelled or aborted.
+Default: "R2>0.8" -resume                         [OPTIONAL] Restart where the pipeline was cancelled or aborted.
 May or may not work, depending on your filesystem specifics

 --phenofile                     [OPTIONAL] Phenotype file for multiple phenotype/traits-testing with regenie.
                                     Tab separated file with columnsheader "FID IID Phenotype1 Phenotype2" Entries must be "0" for FID, "FID_IID" for IID and all phenotypes must be either binary or quantitaive, don't mix!
 Missing Samples will be ignored.
-Missing traits should contain "NA" as entry.
+Binary traits should be specified as control=1,case=2,missing=NA.
---additional_regenie_parameter  [OPTIONAL] Add additional parameters to step2 of regenie e.g. annotation and mask parameters for gene-based testing.
+--additional_regenie_parameter  [OPTIONAL] Add additional parameters to step2 of regenie e.g. annotation and mask parameters
+                                    for gene-based testing.
 ```